Getting started with STUnD

 start screen

-The “Browse…” buttons are used to specify one or two (parallel) input files, which have to be in strict CoNNL-U format.
+The “Browse…” buttons are used to specify one or two (parallel) input files, which have to be in either strict CoNNL-U format or “horizontal” plain text (one sentence per line).

-If you only specify the input file(s), leaving the other fields blank, clicking “search” will run a default query that returns the full treebank:
+If you only specify the input file(s), leaving the other fields blank, clicking “Search” will run a default query that retrieves all sentences in the treebank(s):

 null search